 However, despite the industry’s newfound acceptance of technology to streamline mortgage lending, one key area has remained particularly stagnant: the real estate appraisal.
 While being a necessary component of nearly every conventional home loan, only marginal efforts have been made to improve the quality and speed of the appraisal process.
 In fact, since 2010, the government has passed legislation that actually make it more challenging for those working in the appraisal industry today.

 In response to the 2008 housing crash, the Federal Housing Finance Agency (FHFA) passed the Appraisal Independence Requirements (AIR) in an effort to ensure that real estate appraisals were truly unbiased and independent.
 Among other things, the AIR limited the manner in which mortgage lenders could interact with real estate appraisers.

 From a high level, the appraisal industry has become increasingly fragmented over the course of the last decade.
 There is no compliant, consolidated entity or technology that brings appraisers, lenders, and borrowers onto the same platform in an effort to streamline the process, which has resulted in a challenging appraisal experience for each of the three parties.

 For borrowers, the appraisal is often considered out of sight and out of mind — a dormant period of the loan process where borrowers idly wait for weeks as the appraisal is completed.
 During this time, borrowers have no insight into the process or timeline for delivery.
 Because they are left in the dark, it’s often unclear to borrowers why the appraisal is taking so long, and once the appraisal is finally completed, borrowers are not provided a simple explanation as to the methodology or guidelines that led the appraiser to his or her valuation.

 For lenders, appraisals have become unnecessarily time consuming, costly, and opaque.
 For those lenders who choose to build out independent internal processing departments, they are forced to allocate money and manual resources to managing their appraisal panel, playing phone tag to follow up on appraisal completion times, and have to arduously review each appraisal.

 Finally, even for appraisers the appraisal has turned into a tedious process as the industry has been burdened with regulations and increasingly unrealistic demands.
 Today’s appraisal expectations require appraisers to follow a rigid set of guidelines that often delay the delivery of the appraisal.

-All in all, today’s appraisal process has numerous drawbacks that are the result of a lack of standardization and innovation within the industry.
+All in all, the traditional appraisal management process has numerous drawbacks that are the result of a lack of standardization and innovation within the industry.
 The multitude of service providers, lack of industry transparency, and stifled communication methods have hampered not only the speed at which appraisals are completed, but also the quality of the final product.
 Today’s appraisal turn times are growing, quality of appraisals are decreasing, and costs for everyone are rising.

 There are ways to shift this status quo, through innovation, automation, and consolidation.
 Lenders and appraisers should be allowed to spend more time focusing on the core aspects of their jobs, not manual tasks like calling or emailing to provide status updates, or chasing brokers down to schedule inspections, or going back and forth on issues of revisions.
-There is incredible room today for automation in the industry – not of the appraisal itself – but of the workflows that revolve around the appraisal.
-We are seeing companies begin to wade into this arena.
+Again, we've seen just how costly this can be for lenders, as explored in our white paper that shows how appraisal innovation can reduce loan origination costs by $258 per loan file for lenders.